javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 ## Modern usage

 As of now, we have many methods to load and show data on-page with JavaScript.
-But there are still situations when a popup works best.
+But there are still situations when a popup works good, because:

-For instance, many shops use online chats for consulting people.
-A visitor clicks on the button, it runs `window.open` and opens the popup with the chat.

-Why a popup is good here, why not in-page?

 1. A popup is a separate window with its own independent JavaScript environment.
-So a chat service doesn't need to integrate with scripts of the main shop site.
+So opening a popup with a third-party non-trusted site is safe.
-2. A popup is very simple to attach to a site, little to no overhead.
-It's only a small button, without additional scripts.
+2. It's very easy to open a popup, little to no overhead.
 3. A popup may persist even if the user left the page.
-For example, a consult advices the user to visit the page of a new "Super-Cooler" goodie.
-The user goes there in the main window without leaving the chat.
+In also can navigate (change URL) in the opener window.

 ## window.open